wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-example.md

     <img src="../../../../assets/img/connectors/mongodb-conn-3.png" title="Create project" width="500" alt="Create project"/>

-2. Right click on the created Integration Project and select, -> **New** -> **Rest API** to create the REST API.
+2. Right-click the created Integration Project and select, -> **New** -> **Rest API** to create the REST API.

     <img src="../../../../assets/img/connectors/adding-an-api.png" title="Adding a Rest API" width="800" alt="Adding a Rest API"/>

 3. Provide the API name as `MongoConnector` and the API context as `/mongodbconnector`.

-4. First we will create the `/insertmany` resource.
-This API resource will insert documents into the MongoDB database.<br/>
+4. First, create the `/insertmany` resource.
+This API resource inserts documents into the MongoDB database.<br/>
-    Right click on the API Resource and go to **Properties** view.
-We use a URL template called `/insertmany` as we have two API resources inside single API.
-The method will be `Post`.
+    Right-click on the API Resource and go to the **Properties** view.
+Let's use a URL template called `/insertmany` as there are two API resources inside a single API.
+The method is `Post`.

     <img src="../../../../assets/img/connectors/mongodb-conn-4.png" title="Adding the API resource." width="800" alt="Adding the API resource."/>

-5. Drag and drop the 'insertMany' operation of the MongoDB Connector to the Design View as shown below.
+5. Drag the 'insertMany' operation of the MongoDB Connector to the Design view as shown below.

     <img src="../../../../assets/img/connectors/mongodb-conn-5.png" title="Adding the insert many operation." width="800" alt="Adding the insert many operation."/>

-6. Create a connection from the properties window by clicking on the '+' icon as shown below.
+6. Create a connection from the Properties view by clicking the '+' icon as shown below.

-    Following values can be provided to connect to MongoDB database. <br/>
+    Following values can be provided when connecting to the MongoDB database. <br/>

     - Connection Name - connectionURI
     - Connection Type - URI